Title: Professor of Surgery

 Location: Louisville, Kentucky, United States

-Gordon Ross Tobin, MD, Professor of Surgery at the University of Louisville, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in medical education.
+Gordon Ross Tobin, MD, Professor of Surgery at the University of Louisville, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in surgical care, innovation and education.

 Dr. Tobin is a plastic and reconstructive surgeon and Professor at the University of Louisville (KY), with many recognitions for significant surgical discoveries and advances, for humanitarian service, and for education leadership.
 He has continuing key involvement in research producing major breakthroughs in reconstructive and transplantation surgery.
 He was a co-founder and co-principal investigator of the Louisville Hand, Craniofacial and Vascular Composite Allograft Transplantation project that achieved the World’s first successful skin-bearing transplant, a hand replacement in 1999.
 He is the Director of Craniofacial Transplantation at the University since 1995, where he is also Director of Pelvic Reconstruction for advanced cancer resections, and Director of Cardiac and Thoracic Reconstruction.
 Dr. Tobin served as Chair and Program Director of Plastic Surgery from 1995 to 2005.